hecko/blog/tools_i_use.md

   * MacBook Pro 13 (early 2015)
   * iTerm2
   * Sourcetree as UI for Git
-  * BitBucket for private Git
+  * BitBucket for private Git repos
-  * GitHub for public Git
+  * GitHub for public Git repos
   * Dropbox
   * Slack for collaboration
   * todoist.com for tasks